khushirupda03/Java-DSA-Journey/arrays/README.md

+# Arrays in Java

-This folder contains my Java programs on **Arrays**, completed as part of my Data Structures and Algorithms (DSA) learning journey.
+This folder contains my Java programs on **Arrays**, completed as part of my **Data Structures and Algorithms (DSA)** learning journey.

 ## 📚 Topics Covered

---Arrays Initialization
+- Array Initialization
---Array Declaration
+- Array Declaration
---Array Input
+- Array Input
---Array Output
+- Array Output
---Array Update
+- Array Update
---Array Length
+- Array Length
---Array DefaultValues
---ArrayOutOfBoundExceptionDemo
+- Array Default Values
+- ArrayIndexOutOfBoundsException Demonstration
+- Array Traversal
+- Sum of Array Elements
+- Conditional Traversal (Condition-based Array Processing)

-## 📚 Topics that will be Covered furthur
+## 🚀 Topics to be Covered

---Array Insertion
+- Array Insertion
---Array Insertion at any index
+- Array Insertion at Any Index
---Array deletion of an element at any index
+- Array Deletion
+- Array Deletion at Any Index
---Finding the Largest Element
+- Finding the Largest Element
 - Finding the Smallest Element
-- Sum of Array Elements
 - Linear Search
 - Reverse an Array
 - Count Even and Odd Elements
 - Second Largest Element
-- Array Traversal
+- Time & Space Complexity (Array Problems)
-- Basic to advance Leetcode Array Programs Solutions
+- Basic to Advanced LeetCode Array Problems

-- ## 🛠️ Language Used
+## 🛠️ Language Used

 - Java

--  More array programs and interview questions will be added as I continue learning.
+## 📌 About This Repository

-⭐ This repository is a part of my Java DSA Journey, where I consistently practice coding problems and strengthen my problem-solving skills.
+This repository is a part of my **Java DSA Journey**, where I consistently practice coding problems, strengthen my problem-solving skills, and build a solid foundation in Data Structures and Algorithms.

+More array programs, interview-focused questions, and optimized solutions will be added as I continue learning.

+⭐ Feel free to explore the code and follow my learning journey!